 In last week’s Matzav Haruach, Rabbi Ben-Zion Elgazi’s column is devoted to fasting on Yom Kippur.
 I liked his approach to breastfeeding so I am translating it here.
-You can find the original Hebrew text in this article I contributed to for the blog of the Israeli Association of Certified Lactation Consultants.
+You can find the original Hebrew text in this article I contributed to the blog of the Israeli Association of Certified Lactation Consultants.

 Rabbi Elgazi teaches at the Kerem Be-Yavneh yeshiva.